Sustainable Fashion: From Dolce & Gabbana's Eco Fur to Prada's Re-Nylon

 Reduce emissions by 29.4% by 2026 .

-Stella McCartney: Regenerated Nylon
+Stella McCartney: regenerated nylon

 Stella McCartney has always shown a particular concern for sustainable fashion.